gabguezDev/java-silicon-2023/README.md

 # java-silicon-2023
-Repo with all exercises made at Fullstack Java Development Course in Silicon Misiones
+Repo with all exercises made in the Fullstack Web Development with Java course at Polo TIC